When to Harvest Beets

 Pink beets that have been sliced after harvest

-Harvesting beets at the right time ensures that you can enjoy the full flavor, texture, and nutritional benefits of this versatile root vegetable.
+Harvesting beets at the right time ensures that you can enjoy the full flavor and benefits of this versatile root vegetable.

 By considering factors such as size, appearance, time, and taste, you can determine when your beets are ready to be harvested from both gardens and containers.